Send the required attachments to the Admission Services by 26.01.2022 15:00 (UTC+2).

 If your transcript of records contains transferred credits, they must be listed with the same required information as your other courses.
 If the transferred credits are not listed with the same information, you must submit a separate transcript of records covering the transferred credits that lists all the required information.

-If your educational documents have not been issued in English, Finnish or Swedish, you must also submit authorised translations into one of these languages.
+If your educational documents have not been issued in English, Finnish or Swedish, you must also submit official translations into one of these languages.
 Please note that you must also submit officially certified copies of the documents in the original language.
-Please follow the instructions here:

 If your degree contains studies completed at different institutions, for example top-up studies or transfer studies, you must submit officially certified educational documents that cover the whole duration of your studies.